yougov/mongo-connector/README.markdown

 ## DocManager

 This is the only file that is engine specific.
-In the current version, we have provided sample implementations for ElasticSearch, Solr and Mongo, which are in the docmanagers folder.
+In the current version, we have provided sample implementations for ElasticSearch, Solr, Mongo and Algolia, which are in the docmanagers folder.
 If you would like to integrate MongoDB with some other engine, then you need to write a doc manager file for that target system.
 The sample_doc_manager.py file gives a detailed description of the functions used by the Doc Manager; the following functions must be